| |

 sanding.

-These nail set holes are filled with a low shrinkage elastic
+The nail set holes are filled with a low shrinkage elastic

 filler after the initial wood priming.
 A good general purpose

-water putty (Durhams water putty) powder added to greatly
+water putty powder added to greatly reduce the water content,

-reduce the water content, which in turn greatly reduces
+which in turn greatly reduces shrinkage.
+Two applications are

-to absorb moisture during its service life.
+minimize its capacity to absorb moisture during its service

 A less elastic filler is epoxy with Durham's water putty powder

-extreme conditions.
+conditions.
 This means that it won't release excessive

 moisture during periods of rapid moisture evaporation through